Cosmological constraints from cosmic homogeneity: Analysis

-The different bias parameters are highly compatible with one another.
-For example, the best fitting bias model for the QSO sample and the best fitting bias model for the eLRG sample, are compatible to the level of $\chi^2=1.4\sigma_T$.
-This justifies the fact that we can use the same bias model at all redshifts.
-In order to select the best bias model between the two candidates, \refEq{eq:bias_model1} and \refEq{eq:bias_model2}, we performed a test.
-We fitted the two models to the data, and we investigated the $\chi^2$.
-In \refT{tab:Tests_bias}, we show that the first model performs better since it has a lower $\chi^2$.
-We repeated this test using the $p_{qpm}$ fiducial cosmology on the data and we obtained similar results.
-Henceforth, all the results we present have been found using the first bias model.
+In \refS{sec:RH_bias_z}, we have described two single parameter bias models for all redshift bins.
+To select one of the two candidates, \refEq{eq:bias_model1} and \refEq{eq:bias_model2}, we investigated their $\chi^2$.
+In \refT{tab:Tests_bias}, we show that the first model performs better since its $\chi^2$ is closer to the number of degrees of freedom.
+We repeated this test using a $p_{F2}$ fiducial cosmology and we obtained similar results.
+Henceforth, all the results we present here, have been obtained with the first bias model.